agnwinds/python/docs/sphinx/source/radiation_sources.rst

 In non-macro-atom calculations wind radiation can be turned on and off using the :doc:`/input/parameters/wind/Wind/Wind.radiation` keyword.

+(In various files that contain the spectra.
+There is a column WCreated that in the simple atom mode gives the spectrum of photons that were created in the wind.
+This column, also exists in the macro-atom case, where it records the spectrum of pbotons that have interacted with the wind and been re-emitted.)

 Spectra of the external radiation sources
 =========================================